Hey, I’m Carli Lloyd

 This is what I’m doing.
 I enjoy every moment and look forward to the next challenge that I will embrace.

-There are still quite a few chapters left in this story, and it’s up to me to decide how that story is going to go.
+There are still a few chapters left in this story, and it’s up to me to decide how that story is going to end.

 I am still learning and improving every day, and I’ll always be hungry for more.